NaijaBoyz/snort-docker/README.md

 3. Run the following command to build the Docker image:

-   "docker build -t snort3:latest"
+   'docker build -t snort3:latest'

    Then run the container

-   "docker run --name snort3-container -it snort3:latest"
+   'docker run --name snort3-container -it snort3:latest'

    ### Contributing